icopy-site/awesome/docs/awesome/awesome-swift.md

 [back to top](#readme)

 * [AZTableViewController](https://github.com/AfrozZaheer/AZTableViewController) - Elegant and easy way to integrate pagination with placeholder views.
+* [CollapsibleTableSectionViewController](https://github.com/jeantimex/CollapsibleTableSectionViewController) - A library to support collapsible sections in a table view.
 * [DGElasticPullToRefresh](https://github.com/gontovnik/DGElasticPullToRefresh) - Elastic pull to refresh.
 * [DTTableViewManager](https://github.com/DenTelezhkin/DTTableViewManager) - Protocol-oriented UITableView management, powered by generics and associated types.
 * [ExpandableCell](https://github.com/younatics/ExpandableCell) - Fully refactored YNExapnadableCell with more concise, bug free.
 Easiest usage of expandable & collapsible cell for iOS.
 You can customize expandable UITableViewCell whatever you like.
 ExpandableCell is made because insertRows and deleteRows is hard to use.
 Just inheirt ExpandableDelegate.